 The setup for RedHat and SLES are below.
-Note: It is recommended that you DO NOT change their default options, since some file are necessary for the node to boot up, for example, "/etc/ssh/", "/etc/mtab".

-Before you change the default option, you must make sure it won't affect the system.
+Note: It is recommended that you specify at least the files listed below in the litefile table, since most of these files need to be writeable for the node to boot up, for example, "/etc/ssh/", "/etc/mtab".
+Before you change the default options, you must make sure it won't affect the system.